Ahmadmansoor/AdvancedScript/README.md

 ////////////////////////////////////////////////////////////////////////////
 ## History Section:
 ```
+- version 4.0:
+	1- add RegexSearch form.
+	2- New GUI after replace DataGridView with RichTextBox to easy deal and fast coding.
+	3- edit CustomBuildStep to Auto copy files (AdvSconfig.txt , HelpAdvancedScript.txt).
+	4- add AutocompleteMenu.dll .
+	5- add copy AutocompleteMenu.dll to x64dbg root .
+	6- add AdvSconfig.txt for AutoComplete list for define Commands and variables.
+	7- update AutocompleteMenu.dll.
+	8- add comments_ to Variables class to add it next to the description of the variables when call them by Ctrl+j
+	9- call list var's by Ctrl+j
+	10- add ReFill_FunctionsAutoComplete_AtLoad.
+	11- highlight_system done for good look and analyze.
+	12- add autoCompleteFlexibleList to handle commands defined in AdvSconfig.txt.
+	13- add open Script from out side.
+	14- refresh by menu and F5 to refresh highlight_system.
+	15- add var of x64dbg system.

+	note : by AdvSconfig.txt u can define the commands in AdvancedSecript .

 - version 3.1 :
  	1- fix CheckHexIsValid ( fix length ).
 	2- add menu to (copy - follow - delete) variables .